History Starts Here.

 John Wesley Edward Bowen

-Born into American slavery, John Wesley Edward Bowen was the first Black American to receive a PhD.
+Born into American slavery, John Wesley Edward Bowen was the first Black American to receive a PhD at Boston University.
 At the School of Theology, he received his Bachelor of Divinity degree in 1885, and went on to graduate with a PhD in historical theology in 1887.

 Edgar Helms &